-If the probability of an electron being in the region x = X to $x = -\infty$ , given by Eq.
-8.5 does not vary appreciably as X changes by dX, then the probability that an electron will be removed during the interval in which

-X is changing is given by
+If the probability of an electron being in the region x = X to $x = -\infty$, given by Eq.
+8.5 does not vary appreciably as X changes by dX, then the probability that an electron will be removed during the interval in which A is changing is given by where once again the denominator serves to normalise the expression to unity, this time taking into account all possible positions of the boundary x = X. Then the total probability that an electron will be removed while X changes from 0 to -•• is given by